dreamcatcher-tech/network/Inbox/2024-10-30 1622 how can io and addressing be separated.md

 Is the accumulator useful anywhere else ?
 Possibly the mock api gateway system ?
+The accumulator is probably the entry point of the recorder for snapshot testing and recording

 It never gets injected with resolved promises, only with open requests or settled requests.